zinyosrim/cloud-secret-manager/README.md

 from cloudsecretmanager.azure import AzureKeyVaultManager from cloudsecretmanager.gcp import GCPSecretManager
 ```
+### Unified API Overview
+The Cloud Secret Manager package is designed with a unified API, meaning it offers a consistent set of methods and interfaces for managing secrets, regardless of the underlying cloud provider.
+This unified approach simplifies secret management in multi-cloud environments and makes the code more maintainable and scalable.

+The same set of methods (`create`, `get`) can be used for different cloud providers.
+This consistency greatly simplifies the learning curve when switching between or working with multiple cloud environments.

+With a unified API, you can easily switch between cloud providers without significantly altering your codebase.
+This flexibility is crucial for scenarios where applications might migrate or span multiple cloud services.
 ### Azure Key Vault Example
 ```python
 # Create an instance of AzureKeyVaultManager